draeger-lab/refinegems/docs/source/usage.rst

 The main functionalities of refineGEMs can be accessed directly from the command line after a successfull installation.

-For more information, call the following in your command line or terminal
+For more information, call the following in your command line or terminal:

 .. code-block:: bash